thomasin-rawle/NC-News/feedback.md

 - [x] Deleted comments don’t re-appear on re-render/refresh
 - [x] Can post an article
 - [x] User page
+- [x] User page - to view other users profiles
-- [ ] Users page - No page for all users, and navigating to other user pages is tricky - I can’t click on their pages and there is no page with all users on.
-Add being able to see other users page when clicked on their article sidebar
+- [ ] Users page - No page for all users - DESIGNED THIS WAY

 ## Error Handling